abstracthat/hexo-boilerplate/source/index.md

 - Hexo helpers: http://zespia.tw/hexo/docs/helpers.html
 - Hexo variables: http://hexo.io/docs/variables.html

-## Here's Some Markdown

-### Ordered list

-1. Item 1
-2. A second item
-3. Number 3
-4. Ⅳ

 ## Quotes

 Want to quote someone?
 Try a blockquote.
 Unfortunately you have to add the semantically correct `<cite>` as html.
 Don't forget to close the tag `</cite>`.